top of page

 The goal of ultralight hiking is to carry the minimum amount of gear you need to be safe and comfortable in the outdoors.
 It's a minimalist approach that can make your tramping experience more enjoyable by reducing the weight on your back, making it easier to move faster and farther while allowing you to experience nature more intimately and without the discomfort of an oversized traditional pack.

 In this blog post, we discuss the planning of a gear list based on ultralight principles while highlighting important things to keep in mind for each category of gear.
 You can also see the checklist in the image for a quick reference of the gear we'll cover.
+While we do use our own gear as an example when it applies, focus on the principles when assessing your own kit.

 If you're wondering, "Why go Ultralight?", you can check out this article on our website describing what it is, why to do it, and see a real example ultralight pack list: HERE